Skip to content Go to main navigation Go to language selector

 4 min read

-Unmanned aerial vehicles (UAVs) are rewriting military doctrines at a pace that few people could have imagined a decade ago.
+Unmanned aerial vehicles (UAVs) are rewriting military doctrines at a pace that few people could have imagined even a decade ago.
 In the conflict in Ukraine, drones are being used in their millions, both in intelligence, surveillance and reconnaissance (ISR) roles and to actively engage and destroy the enemy.
 So important are first-person-view (FPV) drones to Ukraine’s war effort that the nation has reportedly increased its production capacity from two million to five million units a year.

 7304447